esantos2/dna_visualizer/README.md

 # DNA Visualizer

-This app creates dynamic charts and 3D renderings of DNA sequences based on user selection.
+This app allows users to closely examine the DNA sequence of various species and diseases through dynamic charts and 3D renderings.

 [Visit the site](https://arctive.github.io/dna_visualizer/)

-## Technologies
-* HTML/CSS/JS
-* D3.js for bar charts
-* Three.js for base 3D modelling

 ## Features
-* Users can select specific regions of the sequence and zoom in.
+* Select specific regions of a sequence to examine in more detail.
 <p align="center">
   <img max-width="600px" height="auto" src="dist/gifs/selected_seq4.gif">
 </p>

-* Users can filter the current sequence for specific nucleotide bases.
+* Filter the current selection by nucleotide bases.
 <p align="center">
   <img max-width="600px" height="auto" src="dist/gifs/filter3.gif">
 </p>

+* Dynamic charts and models
-* Bar graphs show the base composition of the currently selected region and of the total strand.
+  * Bar graphs show the base composition of the current selection and of the total strand.
   * Users can interact with a 3D model that is rendered based on the currently selected strand.
   * The 3D model and bar graphs update in real time upon new user selections.

 <p align="center">
   <img max-width="600px" height="auto" src="dist/gifs/charts1.gif">
   <img max-width="600px" height="auto" src="dist/gifs/strand2.gif">
 </p>

+## Technologies
+* HTML/CSS/JS
+* D3.js for bar charts
+* Three.js for base 3D modelling

 ## Challenges